OpenROV/openrov-cockpit/README.md

 - ffmpeg: (to simulate the h.264 video pipeline)
 - Node.js:  [http://nodejs.org/](http://nodejs.org/)

 For embedding in the robotic system, openrov-cockpit is typically installed with several other packages that also include drivers and configuration for various hardware solutions.
 We provide images for the OpenROV products.
-If you have questions about installing on other devices, reach out to us on Gitter or the (OpenROV Forums)[http://forum.openrov.com].
+If you have questions about installing on other devices, reach out to us on Gitter or the [OpenROV Forums](http://forum.openrov.com).

 # How to Contribute